 This Example is intended to help you compare the cost of investing in the Fund with the cost of investing in other mutual funds.
 This Example does not reflect the fees and expenses associated with any variable annuity contract or variable life insurance policy that uses the Fund as an investment option.
 Had those fees and expenses been included, the costs shown below would be higher.
 The Example assumes that you invest \$10,000 in Service Shares of the Fund for the time periods indicated and then redeem all of your Service Shares at the end of those periods.
-The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same (except that the Example incorporates the expense limitation arrangement for only the first year).
+The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same (except that the Example incorporates any applicable fee waiver and/or expense limitation arrangements for only the first year).
 Although your actual costs may be higher or lower, based on these assumptions your costs would be:

-1 Year 3 Years 5 Years 10 Years Service Shares \$108 \$380 \$673 \$1,505
+1 Year 3 Years 5 Years 10 Years Service Shares \$108 \$395 \$703 \$1,578